 While files can be secured in a container, the control only pertains to files held in the MDM container, but MDM systems have varying data wiping features.

-Enterprise Content Management.
-Enterprise Content Management enables search, access and governance services to files disseminated within the enterprise’s file storage organization.
+Content Management: Enterprise Content Management enables search, access and governance services to files disseminated within the enterprise’s file storage organization.

 While most ECM applications are for internal use, some solutions, such as File Sync and Share (EFSS) encompass these services over cloud-based storage and remote access for both internal and external users.